 During the course of transaction testing, we noted that there were some administrative findings including issues such as untimely reconciliations, missing documentation, missing dates, etc. These findings represent instances of non-compliance with the State and Agency P-Card policies.
-The change in error rate from 2022 to 2023 for these findings can be found in Appendix C.
+The change in error rate from 2023 to 2024 for these findings can be found in Appendix C.

-We note that the overall error rate has decreased for this year's transaction testing compared to the prior year's testing.
-Though management strives for zero errors, we recognize that the low and improved error rate demonstrates continuous improvement within the purchasing card program.
+We note that the overall error rate has increased for this year's transaction testing compared to the prior year's testing.
+Though management strives for zero errors, we recognize that management is dedicated to continuous improvement within the purchasing card program.